-Application X to stores.
+X to stores.

-- 88. The provisions of section 69 and Chapter X shall apply to stores or section og and Chapter (other than those to which section 90 applies) as they apply to other goods, subject to the modifications that- - (a) for the words "exported to any place outside India" or the word "exported", wherever they occur, the words "taken on 35 board any foreign-going vessel or aircraft as stores" shall be substituted; - (b) in the case of drawback on fuel and lubricating oil taken on board any foreign-going aircraft as stores, (1) of section 74, shall have effect as if for the words "ninety- 40 eight per cent.", the words "the whole" were substituted.
+- (a) for the words "exported to any place outside India" or the word "exported", wherever they occur, the words "taken on board any foreign-going vessel or aircraft as stores" shall be substituted: - (b) in the case of drawback on fuel and lubricating oil taken on board any foreign-going aircraft as stores, sub-section (1) of section 74 shall have effect as if for the words "ninetyeight per cent.", the words "the whole" were substituted. - 89.
+Goods produced or manufactured in India and required as Stores to be stores on any foreign-going vessel or aircraft may be exported free of free of exduty in such quantities as the proper officer may determine, having regard to the size of the vessel or aircraft, the number of passengers and crew and the length of the voyage or journey on which the vessel or aircraft is about to depart.

-- 89. Goods produced or manufactured in India and required as Stores to be stores on any foreign-going vessel or aircraft may be exported free of free of export duty in such quantities as the proper officer may determine, having regard to the size of the vessel or aircraft, the number of passengers and crew and the length of the voyage or journey on which the vessel or aircraft is about to depart. - 90.
-(1) Imported stores specified in sub-section (3) may without Concessions in respect of payment of duty be consumed on board a ship of the Indian Navy imported stores for - (2) The provisions of section 69 and Chapter X shall apply to the Navy.
-10 stores specified in sub-section (3) as they apply to other goods, subject to the modifications that- - (a) for the words "exported to any place outside India" or the word "exported" wherever they occur, the words "taken on board a ship of the Indian Navy" shall be substituted; - of section 74, the words "the whole" shall be substituted. - (3) The stores referred to in sub-sections (1) and (2) are the following:- - (a) stores for the use of a ship of the Indian Navy; - (b) stores supplied free by the Government for the use of the crew of a ship of the Indian Navy in accordance with their conditions of service.
+90. (1) Imported stores specified in sub-section (3) may without Concessions payment of duty be consumed on board a ship of the Indian Navy.

+in respect of

+- (2) The provisions of section 69 and Chapter X shall apply to stores for the Navy. stores specified in sub-section (3) as they apply to other goods, subject to the modifications that- - (a) for the words "exported to any place outside India" or the word "exported", wherever they occur, the words "taken on a ship of the Indian Navy" shall be substituted: - (b) for the words "ninety-eight per cent." in sub-section (1) of section 74, the words "the whole" shall be substituted. - (3) The stores referred to in sub-sections (1) and (2) are the following: --- - (a) stores for the use of a ship of the Indian Navy; - (b) stores supplied free by the Government for the use of the crew of a ship of the Indian Navy in accordance with their conditions of service.